gardener/gardener/landscaper/pkg/controlplane/README.md

 - An Kubernetes API server deployment configured for API aggregation in the `runtime` cluster.
   This component does not deploy the such API server.
 It must already exist in the runtime cluster and setup for [API aggregation](https://kubernetes.io/docs/tasks/extend-kubernetes/configure-aggregation-layer).
-  This is the case when the [virtual garden component](https://github.com/gardener/virtual-garden) of the lanscaper has already been deployed to the `runtime` cluster.
+  This is the case when the [virtual garden component](https://github.com/gardener/virtual-garden) of the Landscaper has already been deployed to the `runtime` cluster.

 In this setup,
-- the `runtime` cluster hosts the Gardener control Plane pods
+- the `runtime` cluster hosts the Gardener control plane pods
-- a dedicated Kubernetes API server deployed in the `runtime` cluster is extendet by the Gardener Extension API server (`virtual-garden` API server).
+- a dedicated Kubernetes API server deployed in the `runtime` cluster is extended by the Gardener Extension API server (`virtual-garden` API server).
   - the `virtual-garden` API server serves the Gardener API
 - the Gardener control plane pods are configured against the `virtual-garden` API server